ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-Repetition/html/_sources/debug.rst.txt

    :figwidth: 90%
    :alt: Debug view

+   Figure 1

 What Is A Debugger?
 ~~~~~~~~~~~~~~~~~~~

 A debugger is a piece of software that allows a programmer to run their code
-as if it were executing normally, while allowing stops and pauses at any point to
+as if it is executing normally, but allowing stops and pauses at any point to
 dump information from the program.
 It gives unprecendented knowledge to what
 happens in each step of the program.
 For more information about debuggers, refer to the |external_link1|.